RadjaShiqnals/whatsapp-bot-radjashiqnals/api.md

 # API Documentation

-This document provides information on how the OpenAI, Gemini, and Olama APIs are used in the RadjaShiqnals-WhatsappBot project.
+This document provides information on how the OpenAI, Gemini, Olama, and OpenRouter APIs are used in the RadjaShiqnals-WhatsappBot project.

 ## OpenAI